 “Most exciting was witnessing the evolving perspective that though longstanding socialization has contributed to an asymmetrical playing field, we have more control over our experience now than ever before, ” Kajal Alemo said.
 “We must earnestly engage in these conversations and then hold ourselves accountable too.”

 Getting diverse perspectives and fresh insights helps the firm better connect with its clients, who come from all walks of life.
-It also helps the firm deliver innovative legal solutions to our clients’ most pressing problems.
+It also helps the firm deliver innovative legal solutions to clients’ most pressing problems.
 Learn more about our diverse initiatives at www.pondlehocky.com/diversity.

 Pond Lehocky acknowledges that there is still a long way to go in the fight for gender equality.
 But the firm, known for its commitment to workers, believes it is well-suited to take a lead role.